Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec ## 1974 901 689 827 677 522 406 441 393 387 582 578 666 ## 1975 830 752 785 664 467 438 421 412 343 440 531 771 ## 1976 767 1141 896 532 447 420 376 330 357 445 546 764 ## 1977 862 660 663 643 502 392 411 348 387 385 411 638 ## 1978 796 853 737 546 530

 The tsbox package makes life with time series in R easier.
 It is built around a set of functions that convert time series of different classes to each other.
-They are frequency-agnostic, and allow the user to combine time series of multiple non-standard and irregular frequencies.
+They are frequency-agnostic and allow the user to combine time series of multiple non-standard and irregular frequencies.
 A detailed overview of the package functionality is given in the documentation page (or in a previous blog-post).

-Version 0.2 is now on CRAN and provides a larger number of bugfixes.
+Version 0.2 is now on CRAN and provides a larger number of bug fixes.
 Non-standard column names are now handled correctly, and non-standard column orders are treated consistently.

-In order to crate an object of these classes, it is sufficient to use the appropriate converter.
+To create an object of these classes, it is sufficient to use the appropriate converter.

 tis time series: